tidyverse/tidyverse.org/content/blog/actions-2-0-0/index.md

 -   The example \*down (blogdown, pkgdown and bookdown) workflows now build the web site in pull requests as well, but only deploy on push and release events.
 They also have a manual trigger.

 -   The example \*down workflows now protect against race conditions.

+## Feedback

+Your feedback is much appreciated.
+Before reporting a [new issue](https://github.com/r-lib/actions/issues/new/choose), please check if it was already reported, see the [list of issues](https://github.com/r-lib/actions/issues), especially the pinned issues (if any) at the top of the issue page.

 ## Acknowledgements